nsnam/ns-3-dev-git/doc/manual/source/python.rst

   cmd = ns.CommandLine(__file__)
   # in the real implementation, the buffer size of 21+1 bytes containing SHORT_STRING_CONTENTS\0 is passed
-  # we use the entire size of the memory contents for demonstration purposses
+  # we use the entire size of the memory contents for demonstration purposes
   cmd.AddValue("shortString", "", shortStringBuffer, 75)

   print("Memory contents before the memory corruption")